sethvincent/development-environments-for-beginners/manuscript/whatisdevenv.md

 Except your workshop is pretty much all inside your computer.

-A development environment is typically a set of tools isntalled on your computer that consist of everything you need to work on a project.
+A development environment is a set of tools installed on your computer that consist of everything you need to work on a project.

 A development environment is also considered a stage in the workflow, or release cycle, of a project.